skijit/notes/programming/dotnet/csharp/c-sharp-6.md

     }
     ```

-- **You can have a read-only property that is set once ONLY by the constructor**
+- **You can have a getter-only auto-property that is set once ONLY by the constructor**

     ```(C#)
     public class Customer